Quick Rankings: Best Sites to List a Room for Rent

 The Numbers That Matter

-CoHabby Basic plan per month (cheapest paid room listing site)
+CoHabby plan per month (cheapest paid room listing site)

 $349